PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-07 17:02:23
+Last updated: 2024-04-07 17:03:37
-Random Quote: You don’t want a criminal lawyer.
-You want a criminal lawyer. - Jesse Pinkman
+Random Quote: Out there, I don't stand a chance.
+I do in here. - Jang Deok-su